Most real estate listing presentations are boring, ineffective, or even worse terrible at converting prospects into listings.

 Make Sure Your Numbers Make You Stand Out

-First, when you bring up statistics make sure they fit in your powerpoint and presentation, and also stand out.
+First, when you bring up statistics make sure they fit in your PowerPoint presentation, and also stand out.
 Another great idea is to send over your stats in an email, so the seller knows a little bit about them before you meet them.

 Then make sure they really will stand out, aside from how it's presented.